ahmedkaludi/ads-for-wp/readme.txt

 == Changelog ==

+= 1.0.9 (26th November 2018) =
+* New Feature: Responsive size option
+* New Feature: New Visitor Conditions (URL Parameters)
+* New Feature: Advance option in display type between the content.
+Display ads using different html elements count on content.
+Example div, img etc.)
+* Label Changed: Renamed some labels for better understanding of context

 = 1.0.8 (16th November 2018) =
 * New Feature: Importer and Exporter (Copy Ads for WP complete data from one site to another with one click )
 * UX improvement: Renamed some labels for better understanding of context